LottieFiles/lottie-docs/docs/aep.md

 Types:

-* _Special_: (1, 0).
+* _No Value_: (1, 0).
 Used for properties like shapes, gradients, etc, where the values are not in the keyframe.
 * _Color_: (3, 0).
 Set for color properties (they have a different keyframe format).

 124 bytes, most of which seems to be constant: